PedroAVJ/fotogenio/README.md

 # TODO

+- Fix react state not updating fast enough when uploading photos
 - Change example photos for user uploads so it makes more sense
 - Shouldn't we just use google for sign ups?
 - Prompt engineering